Building homes in Rwanda to build wellness, stability, a future. Building Inshuti.

-Exceeding the fundraising goal also allowed Inshuti of Rwanda to provide beds, mattresses, bedding and mosquito nets for the 2015 and 2016 families.
+Exceeding the fundraising goal also allowed Inshuti of Rwanda to provide beds, mattresses, bedding and mosquito nets for our 2015 and 2016 families.

 The Inshuti Board Meets

-Rosa returns from overseas and cooks a traditional Rwandan dinner for the board.
-She shares pictures and stories from the 2016 build while also introducing everyone to the 2017 families.
+Rosa returns from overseas sharing pictures and stories from the 2016 build while also introducing everyone to the 2017 families.
 The board is brimming with ideas of how to bolster fundraising to reach the new goal of 10 houses.

 Collaboration and Partnerships

-Lauren Rose and Katie pursue a collaboration with the School of International Training (SIT) and Daniel builds connections with various other community members.
-Jayinee and Scott help Lauren and Katie build the Inshuti website.
-Our team prepares for the start of fundraising.
+The Inshuti board initiates a collaboration with the School of International Training (SIT) and connections with various other community members are made.
+Scott and Rosa start building the Inshuti website and our team prepares for the start of fundraising.